How to Install WordPress: The Quickest and Easiest Methods

 - Navigate to the Databases tab, enter a name and create a database for your WordPress.
 We’re going to use w0rdpr3ss as our database name and select Collation in the section next to it.

-Performing the WordPress Install
+Perform the WordPress Installation

 Once the preparations are all taken care of, proceed to install WordPress by following these steps: